tallguyjenks/CV/README.md

 # TODO

 - [X] explore the utility of the `ymlthis` package for `R` function driven `YAML` creation.
-- [ ] Look at options to move away from the intermediary step of csv creation and maintainence.
+- [ ] Look at options to move away from the intermediary step of tribble creation and maintainence.
 Maybe making an Orchid account and using the API to feed the CV.